 If you don't know the space where you will be putting the new equipment, you will spend so much time running different scenarios with your general contractor and equipment partner that it will waste your time and money, especially if you change drawings down the road.
 When you start the conversation, have the real estate nailed down, so your vendors can lend their expertise on what specifications you will need on your equipment based on where you are building or expanding.

 If you have the previous three items checked off the list, then the time to contact your equipment partner is now.
 With production goals, financing, and real estate in place, they can effectively give you quotes on the right size equipment with the appropriate fittings and considerations.
-Then it's a matter of getting on their production schedule, check out some sample ones below:
+Then it's a matter of getting on their production schedule, check out the samples below or click the link to see how long your project might take:

 Click to enlarge

-Now you have a better idea of what next steps should be and you are on your way to expanding your capacity with the right brewing equipment and expertise:
+Now you have a better idea of what your next steps should be and you are on your way to expanding your capacity with the right brewing equipment and expertise!